OctoPrint/octoprint.org/media/index.md

 ## Slides

+* ["How to deal with toxic people" at Upstream 2021](../slides/upstream2021.pdf) on June 7th 2021 (english talk, english slides)
 * ["Abenteuer Open Source Entwicklung" at Grazer Linuxtage 2021](../slides/glt2021.pdf) on April 10th 2021 (german talk, german slides)
 * ["A very brief look at OctoPrint 1.5.0" at VERRF2020](../slides/verrf2020.pdf) on October 11th 2020 (english talk, english slides)
 * ["Adventures in Open Source Development" at Akademy 2020](../slides/akademy2020.pdf) on September 5th 2020 (english talk, english slides), that talk is also available on [YouTube](https://www.youtube.com/watch?v=6ILoSjQ94HY)